-- Level I internal appeal People who were not part of the initial decision will review your appeal.
+- Level I internal appeal people who were not part of the initial decision will review your appeal.
 Medical review denials will be reviewed by a medical specialist.
 We must receive your internal appeal request within 180 days of the date you were notified of our initial decision.
-You can request an extension of the 180-day deadline by sending us a written request that includes the reason why you believe an extension should be granted. - Level II internal appeal will be reviewed by a panel of people who were not part of the Level I internal appeal.
+You can request an extension of the 180-day deadline by sending us a written request that includes the reason why you believe an extension should be granted. - Level II internal appeal within 60 calendar days of the date you are notified of the Level I determination.
+If you are hospitalized or traveling; or for other reasonable cause beyond your control, we will extend this timeline up to 180 calendar days to allow you to obtain additional medical documentation, physician consultations or opinions.

+The Level II internal appeal will be reviewed by a panel of people who were not part of the Level I internal appeal.
 Medical review denials will be reviewed by a medical specialist.
 You may take part in the level II panel meeting in person or by phone.
 Please call us for more details about this process.
+Once the Level II review is complete, we will provide you with a written determination.
+If you are not satisfied with the final internal appeal decision, you may be eligible to request an External Appeal, as described below.